backstage/backstage/docs/features/software-catalog/descriptor-format.md

 | --------------------------------------- | ------------------------------------------ | ------------------------------------------------------------------------------------- |
 | [`Group`](#kind-group) (default)        | Same as this entity, typically `default`   | [`memberOf`, and reverse `hasMember`](well-known-relations.md#memberof-and-hasmember) |

-with the default kind `Group` and the default namespace equal to the same namespace as the user.
-Only `Group` entities may be referenced.
-Most commonly, these entries point to groups in the same namespace, so in those cases it is sufficient to enter only the `metadata.name` field of those groups.

 ## Kind: Resource

 Describes the following entity kind: